 It’s easy to see parallels between Nick Carraway and Fitzgerald, leading many to believe that the author based the character on himself.
 Carraway was the outsider, stopping by the towns of East and West Egg, hobnobbing with wealthy people although he didn’t have any money to speak of.
 The narrator was the true voice of the book, making Carraway and Fitzgerald one and the same.

-The character of Jay Gatsby has two different origins.
+The character of Jay Gatsby has two different origins (Learn more on how did Jay Gatsby got rich ).
 According to interviews that Fitzgerald gave about the book, he initially based the character on Max Gerlach.
 An Army officer during World War I, as well as a bootlegger, Gerlach had many things in common with Gatsby.
 Fitzgerald’s wife, Zelda, even backed up this claim.

 Was the Great Gatsby a Real Person?

 Jay Gatsby himself was not a real person, however, Fitzgerald once told a reporter that although Gatsby started out as Gerlach, the character wound up having a lot in common with the author himself.
 Gatsby was in love with Daisy Buchanan (Fitzgerald was in love with the woman the character takes after), the two spent time at the same army camp, as well as Trinity College in Oxford, and so on.

 There are too many commonalities to believe that Gatsby was based solely on Gerlach, as bits of Fitzgerald’s past are clearly there as well.

 - Related Topic: How Old Was Jay Gatsby When He Died?

 Thomas, commonly known as Tom, Buchanan was Daisy’s husband.
 He showed up on the social circuit and throughout the book as a white supremacist who attended Yale.
 The character was wealthy and had a very large mansion located close to the water.